 Step 4: Physical Readings

 This requires some disassembly and should only be done by experienced, authorised personnel.
 A resistance reading across the sensor terminals can be decisive.
-Assuming the temperature sensor is quite small (less than say 1 Meter long) a very low resistance reading at any temperature (less than 10 Ώ) will indicate that it is a thermocouple.
+Assuming the temperature sensor is quite small (less than say 1 metre long) a very low resistance reading at any temperature (less than 10 Ώ) will indicate that it is a thermocouple.
 Around 110Ώ at room temperature will almost certainly be a Pt100, or 1100Ώ at room temp a Pt 1000.
 A much higher resistance at room temperature is probably a thermistor.
 Open circuit readings simply indicate that the sensor is broken, and you probably knew that anyway.

 We hope that by following this step by step guide, you should find it easy to identify your temperature sensor or assist others to do so.